-When you think about it, insulting someone is actually quite tricky.
+How to insult someone?
+When you think about it, insulting people in English is actually quite tricky.
 You want to express a certain amount of disdain with your best English insults, but also maybe shade it with their particular flavour of annoying.
-Sometimes you need to gently insult someone, and also convey a bit humour.
+Sometimes you need to gently insult someone, and also convey a bit of humour.
 Getting those gradations of insult can be tough in a different language.
 We go through the best modern and old English insults to call people, so read on!

-When I was still living in North America, ‘assface’ was one of my favourite insults to use in this particular kind of situation.
+When I was still living in North America, “assface” was one of my favourite insults to call someone in this particular kind of situation.
 It’s suitably disgusting.
 It is unlikely you will ever be friends with someone after calling them one of these words, so pick your time wisely.

 Dredging up very old insults is an excellent way to both annoy and confuse the person you are insulting.
 My personal favourites include lubberwort (a lazy person, based on an imaginary plant that would cause lethargy), loiter-sack (a slacker), fopdoodle (a foolish man), gnashnab (someone who complains all the time), and fustylugs (a woman who is a bit gross).
 Generally speaking, most people will not know what these words mean, but you can do a ‘well, actually…’ on top of calling them something nasty, to explain.
 Doubly insulting.